anthonywebb/homebridge-cbus/README.md

 npm run test-coverage
 ````
 ## Changes Since 0.5.0
+* 0.5.6: download and cache a copy of the C-Gate database for improved logging
 * 0.5.5: introduces unit testing and more robust configuration file checking
 * 0.5.4: fixes issue where some required files were missing
 * 0.5.3: adds `shutter` accessory
 * 0.5.2: adds `security` accessory, for PIR presence detectors, typically on application 208
 * 0.5.1: adds optional `network` and `application` parameters per accessory, allowing multiple networks and device types be monitored or controlled.

 N.B.
 If you are upgrading from an ealier version of `homebridge-cbus`, you may need to remove the files in your `~/.homebridge/persist/` directory before running for the first time due to new device UUIDs.